 Most know that net profit is the total earnings after all expenses, but the concept of shareholders' equity is a little more complicated.
 It is all the money paid into the company from shareholders, plus any earnings retained.
 Shareholders' equity can be calculated by subtracting the total liabilities of the company from the total assets of the company.

 Return on Equity measures a company's profitability against the profit it has kept for the business (plus any capital injections).
 The 'return' is the amount earned after tax over the last twelve months.
 A higher profit will lead to a higher ROE.
 So, as a general rule, a high ROE is a good thing.
 That means ROE can be used to compare two businesses.

 Does Dana Have A Good Return On Equity?

-One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
+By comparing a company's ROE with its industry average, we can get a quick measure of how good it is.
 The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
-As you can see in the graphic below, Dana has a higher ROE than the average (18%) in the Auto Components industry.
+If you look at the image below, you can see Dana has a similar ROE to the average in the Auto Components industry classification (14%).

 That's neither particularly good, nor bad.
 ROE can give us a view about company quality, but many investors also look to other factors, such as whether there are insiders buying shares.
 If you are like me, then you will not want to miss this free list of growing companies that insiders are buying.